peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         string str,
         System.IO.Stream stream);

  Writes a string in CBOR format to a data stream.
-The string will be encoded using indefinite-length encoding if its length exceeds a certain threshold (this behavior may change in future versions of this library).
+The string will be encoded using definite-length encoding regardless of its length.

   <b>Parameters:</b>